Bank of Bigheart: Operating history

 The first floor of the building originally contained the Bank of Bigheart.

 The bank was renamed the Barnsdall State Bank in 1925. which remained in the building until 1976, when it relocated to the present-day American Heritage Bank building.
 It has since contained a variety of businesses including a drug store and tavern.
 The second floor was originally used for professional offices and continued to do so at least through the 1980s, but has been vacant since then.

-According to the Bigheart Times, other tenants in the building have included the town of Barnsdall, which used it as a city hall and as a library, International Order of Oddfellows (IOOF) and its auxiliary (the Rebekah Lodge).
+According to the Bigheart Times, other tenants in the building have included the town of Barnsdall, which used it as a city hall and as a library, International Order of Oddfellows (IOOF) and its auxiliary (the Rebekahs).
 The ground floor currently has two retail tenants: a flower shop called Twig and Berries, and The Hen House, which sells handcrafted items, as well as fresh eggs.
 In 2014, Cliff Taylor, then owner of the building, began a renovation program by replacing all of the windows on the second floor.